 Gluep: Solid or Liquid?

 If water is a liquid and wood is a solid, than what in the world is Gluep?
 First grade science often explores the differences between liquids and solids, which can be fun but might get a little predictable after awhile.
 Use this activity to shake things up a bit!
 Get your hands messy with Gluep, a nontoxic goopy substance made easily out of only glue, water, and borax detergent.
-It's a fascinating project, and your child will definitely have fun playing with the Gluep since sometimes it behaves like a liquid but also behaves like a solid!
+It's a fascinating project, and your child will definitely have fun playing with the Gluep since sometimes it behaves like a liquid and other times it behaves like a solid!

 What You Need:

-- Mule Team borax laundry detergent (found in most detergent aisles)
+- Borax laundry detergent (found in most detergent aisles)

 - 1 mixing spoon